dli-training/dli-training.github.io/en/resources.md

 ## Statistics Canada Webinars

 The following links are pre-recorded webinars from Statistics Canada in `mp4` format.
-If the video does not automatically play in your browser, please right-click on the link to download it.
+If the video does not automatically play in your browser, please right-click on the link to download it from CUDO.

 [Health Data](https://cudo.carleton.ca/system/files/dli_training/4360/brief-overview-statistics-canadas-health-data-webinar.mp4)